cbunting99/OpenCMS/README.md

 -----------------------------------------------------------------------------------------

-## Installtion:
+## Installation:

-Please create your empty database first (fusioncms or whaever) before visiting localhost or your IP/Domain as you will not be able to complete the installation and it can be a pain!
+Please create your empty database first (fusioncms or whatever) before visiting localhost or your IP/Domain as you will not be able to complete the installation and it can be a pain!

 ## OpenCataclysm Installation: